-Meets competency requirement in mathematics or communications † Any Social Environment elective other than ICS 100. †† Earn 9 credits total by selecting one 3-credit general elective course from each of the three areas: Cultural Env., Natural Env., Social Env.
+†† Earn 9 credits total by selecting one 3-credit general elective course from each of the three areas: Cultural Env., Natural Env., Social Env.
 All elective courses must be numbered 100 or above.

-Computer Support Certificate of Completion
+Computer Support Certificate of Competence

-•

 ICS 101 Digital Tools for the Information World 4

 ITS 104 Computer Hardware Support 4

 ITS 108 Computer Software Support 3

 TOTAL 11